US politicians in major cities are calling for bars and restaurants to close ahead of St. Patrick’s holiday as partygoers ignore social distancing despite coronavirus spread

 — Nick Collins (@nickcollinsma) March 15, 2020

-Several governors have also said they are looking into temporarily banning bars from opening in their states.
+Several governors have rapidly moved to temporarily ban bars in their states.

-Ohio Gov. Mike DeWine said state officials are “certainly looking at” closing bars and restaurants in Ohio.
-Illinois Gov. J.B.
-Pritzker also said he is “looking hard” at such a decision, adding “we need to go on lockdown.”
+Ohio Gov. Mike DeWine tweeted Sunday that he will be ordering bars and restaurants in Ohio to close starting at 9 pm.
+“Every day we delay, more people will die,” DeWine said.

-“Nowhere in the United States really has there been a lockdown on bars and restaurants, but it’s something that we’re seriously looking at,” Pritzker said Sunday on Meet the Press.
+Establishments can stay open for carry-out and delivery.
+What we can't have is people congregating and seated. #COVID19 #COVID19OhioReady pic.twitter.com/3EaBWeeMdr

 Pennsylvania officials have also urged most businesses in several counties to shut down immediately, including restaurants and bars.